ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

 Also, manufacturers make platforms, to which it is possible to connect products of the same manufacturer (such as smart light bulbs, sockets, or a kettle), to manage them from one place.
 Just a few examples of automation systems that have such platforms.

 - Control4 which is known to be [one of the easiest](https://www.inc.com/john-rampton/10-amazing-home-automation-companies-you-need-to-know-about.html) home automation systems;
-- Savant system with the look and feel [Apple’s products](https://www.toptenreviews.com/home/smart-home/best-home-automation-systems/);
+- Savant system with the look and feel [Apple's products](https://www.toptenreviews.com/home/smart-home/best-home-automation-systems/);
 - Xiaomi Mi Smart Home.

 ## Where can IoT solutions be applied?

 Today IoT solutions are applicable in a variety of spheres – manufacturing automation, “smart home”, wearables, medicine and healthcare, and many more.
 Although many examples of using the IoT have already become common for many people (say, smart home devices or wearables), some solutions are truly non-standard and are able to change the usual course of things in various areas of life.

-Let’s look at some outstanding applications of IoT.
+Let's look at some outstanding applications of IoT.

 **1) BabyBe**

 BabyBe Company has developed a unique [system](https://www.sitepoint.com/5-success-stories-from-the-emerging-internet-of-things-market/) which allows premature babies to feel the heartbeat, breathing motion and voice of their mothers whilst inside the incubator.
 This is achieved with the help of the complementary device for Incubators and that connects a mother with her premature baby by replicating the movement of her heartbeat and lungs.
-Studies of BabyBe practical application have already shown that with this system, time needed for premature babies’ healing and development can be significantly expedited.
+Studies of BabyBe practical application have already shown that with this system, time needed for premature babies' healing and development can be significantly expedited.

 **2) Shockbox**

 [Shockbox](https://www.sitepoint.com/5-success-stories-from-the-emerging-internet-of-things-market/) is a must-have device for collision sports.
-After being attached to a player’s helmet, it is capable of measuring head impacts by means of sensor technology and Bluetooth.
-If the device detects a player has experienced a hit that can potentially result in a concussion, it sends an alert to a coach’s smartphone.
+After being attached to a player's helmet, it is capable of measuring head impacts by means of sensor technology and Bluetooth.
+If the device detects a player has experienced a hit that can potentially result in a concussion, it sends an alert to a coach's smartphone.

 **3) Siren**